api3dao/slack-bots/README.md

    - Copy this token and replace `YOUR_TOKEN` in the GAS code with it.
 5. **Add the app to the channel**:
    - Go to `#technical-time-off`, click `Add apps` and add the newly created app
+6. **Channel Name and Channel ID**:
+   - In the GAS code, ensure you use the correct values for the **Channel Name** (`CHANNEL` variable, in this case: `#technical-time-off`) and the **Channel ID** (`CHANNEL_ID` variable).
+   - The **Channel ID** can be found in the Slack channel's URL, it typically starts with a "C" for public channels or a "G" for private channels/groups.
+   - To get the **Channel ID**, navigate to the desired channel in Slack's web or desktop app, and check the URL.
+It should look something like `https://yourworkspace.slack.com/messages/CXXXXX12345/, where `CXXXXX12345` is your Channel ID.
+Alternatively, right click on the channel to get see the channel details windows and get the Channel ID value.

 ### 3. Google Sheet Setup